torserv/torserv/README.md

-## 🛠️ TorServe
+## 🛠️ torserv

-**TorServe** is a hardened, zero-config static web server that automatically launches as a Tor hidden service.
+**torserv** is a hardened, zero-config static web server that automatically launches as a Tor hidden service.
 It enables anonymous web publishing with no setup, making it ideal for hostile or censored environments.

 Designed to be unzip-and-run, it includes built-in privacy protections and a multilingual landing page explaining safe usage.